 Negotiation counsel and the litigators should be from different law firms.
 In addition to the factors set forth above, there are other reasons why engaging a lawyer not a part of the litigators' firm to act as settlement counsel provides additional value to the negotiation dynamics.
 First, their roles and functions are different and being from different firms underscores this dynamic.
 Second, if from the same firm there is a tendency for settlement counsel to be drawn into litigation activities or roles - or perceived to be by the other side.
 Third, by not being too closely identified with the litigators as a member of their firm, any hard feelings or other issues which may develop among the litigators are less likely to taint negotiation counsel and the negotiation process.
 Finally, opposing counsel will more fulsomely understand negotiation counsel's special function and discrete role if from a different law firm than the litigators.

 There may also be external issues, pressures, and dynamics which are important to the negotiations but in which the litigators need not or do not want to be involved.
-Having separate settlement/negotiation counsel from a different law firm allows for better handling of sensitive information or dynamics and fewer people dealing with delicate issues.
+Having separate settlement/negotiation counsel from a different law firm allows for better handling of sensitive information or dynamics.

 BEST PRACTICES: TIMING CONSIDERATIONS